 Should an employee:

 resign after having completed a minimum of six (6) months in the performance cycle, their performance shall be assessed.
-Should the performance outcome be above average they will be paid a pro-rated performance reward(s) Board approval of a particular percentage in respect of the performance rewards;
+Should the performance outcome be above average they will be paid a pro-rated performance reward(s) Accounting Authority;

-Be appointed in the different position during a twelve (12) month performance cycle, the average score of the performance assessments scores for both positions will be used for the combined performance assessment score of such an employee.
+Be appointed in the different position during a twelve (12) month performance cycle, the combined score of the performance assessment for both positions will be used for the combined performance assessment score of such an employee.

-Have taken maternity or extended sick leave (incapacity) , he may not be excluded from qualifying for performance recognition.
+Have taken maternity , he may not be excluded from qualifying for performance recognition.
 In such cases, the employee’s performance will be deemed to have been satisfactory during the period of absence from the workplace and a score of three (3) will be allocated.

+Should an employee be placed on temporary incapacity leave, the employee’s performance will be assessed for the period worked and the calculation will be pro-rated.

 Become deceased before the end of a twelve (12) month performance cycle his deceased estate may not be excluded from qualifying for performance recognition while he was an employee.
 In such cases, the deceased’s performance, while he was still an employee, will be deemed to have been satisfactory at the time of his death and a score of three (3) will be allocated;

-When calculating percentages due to an employee as his performance reward, the total package of that employee will be used;
+When calculating percentages due to an employee as his performance reward, the total cost to company of that employee will be used;

+Performance bonus lump sum payment is the % of the employee’s total cost to company (TCTC) during the performance cycle for which performance bonuses are paid.

+13.9 The Board retains the discretion to authorise compensation for Executive Managers

+that exceeds the percentage limits prescribed in this policy.

 Performance rewards are calculated by obtaining a composite score using the Breakdown of performance allocation table.
-Individual scores will combining the score of the bi-annual performance assessments of an employee during a performance cycle and dividing that score by two (2) to obtain an average score that will be implemented as follows:
+Individual scores will combine the score of the bi-annual performance assessments of an employee during a performance cycle and dividing that score by two (2) to obtain an average individual performance score

-Performance bonus lump sum payment is the % of the employee’s total remuneration package (TCTC) during the performance cycle for which performance bonuses are paid.

-If the organisation has performed well, both financially and non-financially, the Accounting Authority may pay performance rewards to all employees, based on an average to above average performance outcome of their performance assessment, by using the same percentage (%) across the board, instead of using the percentage obtained in performance assessments.

 SASSETA shall provide employees with necessary / relevant tools of trade to ensure that service delivery is not hampered during abnormal conditions in the country, for example if there is a State on National Disaster.
 This will enable employees to perform their duties away from workplace if so required.

 Management shall also be capacitated on how to manage staff performance from home.